* Airbus to get 50.01 pct stake in CSeries at no cost

 "Bombardier expects the CSeries programme to be break even around 2020.
 Airbus experience on the supply chain and suppliers' terms can only positively improve the path towards break even and after that," UBS said in a briefing note.

 ($1 = 1.2529 Canadian dollars)

-(Additional reporting by Ankur Banerjee in Bengaluru, Alana Wise in Atlanta, David Ljunggren in Arlington, Va., and Michael Holden in London; Writing by Denny Thomas and Guy Faulconbridge; Editing by Mary Milliken, Himani Sarkar and Mark Potter)
+(Additional reporting by Ankur Banerjee in Bengaluru, Alana Wise in Atlanta, David Ljunggren in Arlington, Va., Michael Holden in London and Richard Lough and Sudip Kar-Gupta in Paris; Writing by Denny Thomas, Guy Faulconbridge and Richard Lough; Editing by Mary Milliken, Himani Sarkar and Mark Potter)